 What is FSI analysis?

-In various industrial scenarios, it is possible to observe interactions between a rigid structure and a fluid in flow.
-The analysis of fluid-structure interaction consists of associating the laws governing fluid dynamics with the mechanics involving structures.
+In general, interactions between a rigid structure and a flowing fluid can be observed in various industrial settings.
+In this regard, the analysis of fluid-structure interaction involves combining the laws governing fluid dynamics with the mechanics of structures.

-To carry out an FSI analysis, it is necessary to master the principles and techniques used in analysis using the finite element method (FEM) and computational fluid dynamics (CFD).
+In addition, to perform an FSI analysis, one must have a thorough understanding of the principles and techniques used in analysis through the finite element method (FEM) and computational fluid dynamics (CFD).

 Check out some of the texts on the Kot Blog on these topics in the links below: